WuffGaming/gapple-1.0-edit/README.md

 this tutorial is pretty scuffed, all you need to know is you need to get 2019 polymod and also older versions of other crap. im sorry if you cant compile

+## Contributing

+Wanna help contribute?Then do that.
+You can make music and art and stuff, but what I'd really like is some code help.
+Reach out if you wanna work with me Personally